ABignaud/Transcriptomics_SupBioTech_2023/docs/content/Introduction/04_Config.md

 Do not do this part if it's not working.

 Now open the terminal (3rd panel).
-If you didn't managed to do that step, it's ok.
+If you didn't manage to do that step, it's ok.

-For some reason, it seems taht you may have to leave the mounted repository to be able to assess the files in it.
+For some reason, it seems that you may have to leave the mounted repository to be able to assess the files in it.
 To do that enter these commands.

 ```sh